Menu

 It was highlighted that climate finance is an important lever for climate action related to both mitigation and adaption in the developing countries.
 The contributions to climate finance need to be in consonance with the basic principles of common but differentiated responsibility and respective capabilities (CBDR-RC).
 Climate finance is more of an obligation of the developed countries, based on their historical emissions.
 The availability of sufficient, additional and predictable climate finance is a key for action.

-The fifth session of the United Nations Environment Assembly (UNEA-5.1) took place virtually from 22-23 February 2021 and in-person session (UNEA-5.2) will be held in February 2022.
+The fifth session of the United Nations Environment Assembly (UNEA-5.1) took place virtually from 22-23 February 2021 and in-person session (UNEA-5.2) which was held in February 2022.
+The theme of UNEA-5.1 was “Strengthening Actions for Nature to Achieve the Sustainable Development Goals”.
+UNEA-5 focused only on urgent and procedural decisions.

-Dr. Virander Kumar Paul, High Commissioner & PR to UNEP & UN-Habitat delivered the Country Statement at UNEA-5.1.
+Dr. Virander Kumar Paul, former High Commissioner & PR to UNEP & UN-Habitat delivered the Country Statement at UNEA-5.1.
 India also co-hosted a Side event in UNEA 5.1 titled - Addressing single-use plastic products pollution with a life cycle approach, with UNEP and the EU delegation.

 Hon’ble Minister of Environment and Climate Change, Shri.
 Bhupender Yadav visited Nairobi from 3-4 March 2022, to represent India at the special session of United Nationals Environment Assembly - UNEP@50 (50th anniversary of UNEP) at United Nation office in Nairobi.
 He delivered India’s national statement, participated in Leadership Dialogues at the special session and held 11 bilateral meetings on the sidelines of the event.
 Hon’ble Minister also interacted with a cross-section of the Indian diaspora during his visit.
-Ms. Leena Nandan, Secretary, Ministry of Environment & Climate Change headed the Indian delegation for the resumed fifth session of the UNEA – UNEA 5.2 which was held from 28 February to 02 March 2022.

 UN Environment in India